Mathématique: Chapter 36

 “I don’t think they did,” Telford says, “but then, how would I know?”

-He woke with the August sun, before his phone alarm sounded.
-Something was nagging at the borders of his barely-awake thoughts, resisting his efforts to banish it along with dreams that he did not care to recall.
-As he looked out across the illuminated floor of his living room, whatever it was fled his conscious perception as his gaze fixed on the opposite wall.
+Young woke with the August sun, before his phone alarm sounded.
+Something nagged at the borders of his barely awake thoughts, resisting his efforts to banish it along with his unwanted dreams.

-He frowned, trying to make sense of what he was seeing.
-On the white paint next to the window, in an elegant sweep of permanent marker, was a perfect circle, blocked off into nine equal arc lengths by tics of black marker with corresponding annotations.
-Next to the circle was a matrix containing either some form of math so advanced that Young didn’t even recognize the symbols or—
+He frowned, trying to make sense of what he saw, trying to decide if it was real.
+On the white paint next to the window was a perfect circle, blocked off into nine arc lengths by tics of black marker with corresponding annotations.
+Next to the circle was a matrix containing either math so advanced he didn’t recognize the symbols or—

 Nope.